developwithpurpose/front-end-developer-exercise/app/README.markdown

 }
 ```

-The only dilemma I see with this is lack of Ajax support for the friends data implementation.
 If JavaScript is disabled, the ajax call won't initialize and therefore wont display on the content pages when there is no JavaScript.
 A work around for this would be to implement this functionality from a backend application process such a Rails or PHP and take it out of the front end layer all together in the event that JavaScript isn't enabled.
 I make a single ajax call to the json file when the JavaScript is first initialized.
 I took this approach due to the size of the json file and the basic implementation that was requested in the project requirements.
 More robust requirements may make better use with specific ajax calls on a click method that get's requested as needed.

 Here's the ajax function I am using.